Dhruv64/libmanager/README.md

 # libmanager
-Simple library manager using django and SQlite database
+Simple library manager using django and SQLite database